-We will use the minimum amount of personally-identifiable information possible.
-Data will be collected and held by the Oxford Vaccine Group.
-It will be accessible to staff at the Oxford Vaccine Group, responsible staff from the University of Oxford who may monitor/audit the data collection process, and inspectors from the regulatory agency responsible for clinical trials in the UK (the MHRA).
+We will use the minimum amount of personally-identifiable information.
+Data will be collected and held by LSTM.
+It will be accessible to staff at LSTM, responsible staff from the University of Oxford who may monitor/audit the data collection process, and inspectors from the regulatory agency responsible for clinical trials in the UK (the MHRA).
 The University of Oxford Data management and IT Team will be able to view your email address, which is necessary for the eDiary to function.
 The database servers are held by the sponsor.
 We will keep identifiable information about you, such as contact details, for a minimum of 5 years after the study has finished.
 The need to store this information for longer in relation to licensing of the vaccine will be subject to ongoing review.
-De-identified research data will be stored for at least 99 years.
-If you only complete online screening or telephone screening (before informed consent) your data will only be kept to the end of the trial.
+De-identified research data will be stored indefinitely.

 At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other trials), your personal details will not be used to contact you other than in exceptional circumstances concerning your safety.
-A photocopy of your ID (driving licence, passport or national ID card) and either your national insurance or passport number for "TOPS Database Registration" (page 16) and payment processing will be taken at the screening visit.
+A photocopy of your ID (drivers licence, passport or national ID card) and either your national insurance or passport number for "TOPS Database Registration" (page 17) and payment processing will be taken at the screening visit.
 We will securely retain copies until the end of the study.
-Your bank details will be stored for a minimum of 7 years in line with site financial policy.
+Your bank details will be stored for current year plus seven years in line with local site policy.